Scharhörnbake: Function

 Considering the cost and effort to build and maintain the Scharhörnbake as the highest daymark and the Great Tower Neuwerk as the oldest "sea tower" underlines the importance of the Elbe estuary to the city and state of Hamburg.

 The room for refugees was added around 1840.
 The emergency provisions were routinely refreshed.
-As the sandbank Scharhön grew into an island by plantations, this function was made obsolete by the first shacks starting 1929.
+As the sandbank Scharhörn grew into an island by plantations, this function was made obsolete by the first shacks starting 1929.

 Appearance

 Form and position varied with each reconstruction.
 At first, it was a wooden structure combining a pyramid and a square.
 It was not until the mid 19th century that it appeared in its striking form consisting of two diamonds above each other.